SIakovlev/CarND_CapstoneProject/README.md

 **TODO no description of how we have tested or met these, does it matter I wonder?**]

-* [x] **Launch correctly using the launch files provided in the capstone repo** This was tested on several machines running under different OS.
+* [x] **Launch correctly using the launch files provided in the capstone repo** The project code was tested on several machines running under different OS.

 * [x] **Smoothly follow waypoints in the simulator** This is achieved by tweaking parameters in `pure_pursuit_core.h` file.
 The details are discussed in [waypoint processing](#waypointProcessing).